-The University's contributions to PERS for the year ended June 30, 2023 was \$42.6 million.
+The University's contributions to PERS for the years ended June 30, 2024 and 2023 were \$45.3 million and \$42.6 million, respectively.
 The University's proportionate share was calculated on the basis of historical contributions.
 Employer allocation percentages are based on the ratio of each employer's actual contribution to the Plan's total actual contributions.